 - 7.1 The school's approach to identifying and supporting SEN is informed by the SEN Code of Practice 2015, which recommends a graduated response to pupils who may be underachieving, based on a continuous process of assessment, planning and review.
-The school will make reasonable adjustments to remove barriers to learning or to increase access to all aspects of school life, including academic and extra-curricular activities. - 7.2 The first response to existing SEN or possible SEN is High Quality teaching in subject lessons, using differentiated teaching strategies to target specific difficulties.
+The school will make reasonable adjustments to remove barriers to learning or to increase access to all aspects of school life, including academic and extra-curricular activities. - 7.2 The first response to existing SEN or possible SEN is Quality First teaching in subject lessons, using differentiated teaching strategies to target specific difficulties.
 Teachers use data that has been collected by the school and any available information regarding existing SEN to gain a full understanding of progress and individual needs.
-Sources of information might include: - Standardised tests (e.g. GL Assessment, NFER, CAT4, MIDYIS, YELLIS, ALIS); - Educational Psychologist (EP) or Specialist Teacher reports; - Information from previous schools for new pupils; - Discussions with parents; - Observations in lessons; - In-class assessments; and - Discussions with Learning Support Team.
+Sources of information might include: - Standardised tests (e.g. GL Assessment, NFER, CAT4, MIDYIS, YELLIS, ALIS); - Educational Psychologist (EP) or Specialist Teacher reports; - Information from previous schools for new pupils; - Discussions with parents; - Observations in lessons; - In-class assessments; and - Discussions with Senco.

-- 7.3 Subject teachers will implement strategies in response to the picture of need and then review outcomes within a reasonable time frame.
-Where pupils have not made progress despite this approach the cycle will begin again but may incorporate further specific interventions such as: - Additional assessment by the Learning Support Team; - Targeted one-to-one or small group lessons with a specialist in the Learning Support Team to help with literacy, comprehension, study skills, writing skills, or revision techniques; - Mentoring sessions; and - The Learning Support Team may observe lessons and offer advice regarding additional strategies in subject lessons. - 7.4 Once again, the pupil's progress will be reviewed following these specific interventions and if the desired progress has not been made, the level of support may increase to include liaison with outside agencies such as: - Education or Clinical Psychologist, or Psychiatric Assessment; - Full Specialist Teacher assessment; - CAMHS involvement; - EHCP request; and/or - GP review. - 7.5 Using all the information gathered at this stage, the process of applying new strategies and reviewing progress will continue.
+- 7.3 Teachers will implement strategies in response to the picture of need and then review outcomes within a reasonable time frame.
+Where pupils have not made progress despite this approach the cycle will begin again but may incorporate further specific interventions such as:

+- Additional assessment by the Senco;

+- Targeted one-to-one or small group lessons to help with literacy, comprehension, study skills, writing skills, or revision techniques;

+- Mentoring sessions; and

+- The Senco may observe lessons and offer advice regarding additional strategies in subject lessons.

+- 7.4 Once again, the pupil's progress will be reviewed following these specific interventions and if the desired progress has not been made, the level of support may increase to include liaison with outside agencies such as:

+- Education or Clinical Psychologist, or Psychiatric Assessment;

+- Speech and Language Therapist

+- Occupational Therapist

+- Full Specialist Teacher assessment;

+- CAMHS involvement;

+- EHCP request; and/or

+- GP review.

+- 7.5 Using all the information gathered at this stage, the process of applying new strategies and reviewing progress will continue.